rephus/retrophies/README.md

     0753 Player controller number (0 player 1, 1 player 2)
     075F World counter (0 for world 1, 1 for world 2)
     0x07C4 Music speed modifier (0 is normal, 8 is fast )

-    0704 Mario is swimming (0 jumping, 1 swimming in air) 00b5 Position of mario on start (0 coming from above, 01 on play )
+    0704 Mario is swimming (0 jumping, 1 swimming in air) 00b5 Position of mario on start (0 coming from above, 01 on play ) 00f4 Song  (40 for star song) ???

-    Flag Always Gives 5000 pts : 010F:00
-    Infinite Time 07FA:09
-    Infinite Time 0787:12
-    00f4 Song  (40 for star song) ???
     001d Is grounded ?
 (0 if grounded, 1 in air)
     075C  Level Text Modifier??
-    -- 00F0 Music speed modifier (18 is normal, 8 is fast )
+    00F0 Music speed modifier (18 is normal, 8 is fast )

 ## Debug tips

-    Add `C2` to the memory next to `0590` to generate an invisible coin in the screen.
+All these codes below, create invisible items (only on RAM, not PPU) in the screen.
+They need to be applied in the memory address `0x0590` and surroundings.

     C2 Coin
     C5 Axe
     C0 Block with coin